- Red Panda Facts

 - What We Do

 - Contact Us

-We are working with our local community partners to plant thousands of trees, restore hundreds of acres of red panda habitat, and connect fragmented forest so red pandas and other threatened wildlife can thrive in a contiguous biological corridor.
+We are planting thousands of trees, restoring hundreds of acres of red panda habitat, and connecting fragmented forest so red pandas and other threatened wildlife can thrive in a community-protected biological corridor.

 Thanks to you, we have planted

 In Nepal, their habitat is fragmented into 400 small forest patches that are mostly unprotected as Community Forests or private land.
 Forests are fragmented as they are converted to farmland and settlement and degraded by unsustainable livestock grazing and resource harvest by local communities.